 Decent shelter is something we all need to thrive.
 Habitat for Humanity International believes a decent, affordable home helps people to create a better life for themselves and their families.

 The challenges of adequate, affordable housing are complex in the diverse Asia-Pacific region.
 According to the United Nations, some 400 million people, almost one in ten, live in extreme income poverty.
 A person living in Asia-Pacific is more prone to being struck by disasters compared to other regions in the world.
 A housing solution that makes sense in the Pacific Islands is very different to what works in a New Zealand suburb.
 Or a slum in Metro Manila.
-Or a mountain village in China.

 With a little help, we all have the potential to stand on our own.
 Through shelter, we empower.